Home / Blog / SpyFu Keyword Research: Step-By-Step SEO & PPC Guide 2026

 Find their most profitable paid keywords

 Compare cost per click estimates across similar keywords to identify cheaper alternatives with comparable intent.
 If a competitor pays $12 per click for "project management software" but only $4 for "team collaboration tool," you've found a lower-cost entry point into the same buyer audience.
-This approach makes spyfu keyword research directly applicable to budget allocation decisions in your own ad accounts.

 Step 4.
 Turn findings into an SEO and PPC plan